FlashCodX/LifeSnap/README.md

 - Created a notification generator with an interface and a enumerator.
 - Added a subsections for the follow requests.
-- created components for likes, comments and follows.
+- Created components for likes, comments and follows.

 # ![preview](./dev/16-04-2022/followrequests.png)